 - Recommend appropriate student services.

 This support involves regularly scheduled academic progress conversations weekly and active involvement in other aspects of the student’s academic career.
-While not an expert in all subjects, the Student Mentor guides the student through the overall program and offers coaching, direction, and practical advice.
+While not an expert in all subjects, the Program Mentor guides the student through the overall program and offers coaching, direction, and practical advice.

 - Bring WGU courses of study to life with students via one-to-many or one-to-one forums.